• Skip to main content

 • Be careful when pureeing hot soup!
 If using an immersion blender, make sure to keep it submerged so it doesn't splatter.
 If using a regular blender, only blend a few cups at a time, tightly secure the lid but remove the little steam trap and firmly hold a clean kitchen towel over the hole while blending.

-• Freezer Instructions - This soup freezes well!
-Store it in airtight containers, preferably glass, in the amounts you plan to eat it in, and cool completely (overnight is best) in the refrigerator first.
-Then transfer your containers to the freezer for 3 to 6 months.
-When freezing in jars, fill the jars only ¾'s of the way full to allow for expansion, and always cool completely in the fridge first!
+• Storage and Freezer Instructions - Store this soup in airtight containers, or pint sized glass jars, in the fridge for up to 4 days.
+To freeze, fill glass jars or containers only ¾'s of the way full to allow for expansion, and always cool completely in the fridge first before transferring to the freezer, overnight is best!
+Freeze for 3 to 6 months.
 To use, thaw overnight in the fridge, then warm in a saucepan or the microwave.

 Reader Interactions